Overview

 Step one, make a couple of pretty easy adjustments to reduce wasteful spending of water and energy.
 These could be anything from fixing a leaky toilet, to insulating your water heater and pipes, to making an upgrade to efficient appliances and fixtures – dual-flush toilets, an efficient clothes-washer and dishwasher, low-flow shower heads, and aerators for your faucets.

 Old toilets, for example, might use 4-5 gallons per flush, compared to 1.5-2 gallons for efficient new toilets.
 Efficient, front-load clothes washers use only 23 gallons per load, compared to about 41 gallons for traditional washers.
 A shower with a traditional shower head might run at 4 gallons per minute or more, while the newest low-flow shower heads can use as little as 1.5.
+Whatever steps you choose to take, be comforted that minor adjustments can have a major impact on the global water supply, the health of our environment, and your wallet.

 The Building Doctors can test each of your fixtures to determine their flow rate and make recommendations from there.